danielshorten/k9t9/README.md

 ### Features
 - Predictive text entry for English language
 - Barebones punctuation (through the 1 key)
-- 4 entry modes (cycled using pound key)
+- 3 entry modes (cycled with pound key long press)
-  - Lowercase word
+  - Predictive
+    - Single press pound key to shift to single uppercase or all caps
+    - Long press zero for newline
-  - Capitalized word
+  - Letter entry
-  - All caps word
+    - Single press pound key to shift case
+    - Long press any key for its number
-  - Numbers
+  - Number entry
 - Recomposing previously-entered words

 ### Installation